 Dr. Elizabeth Canuel was a National Research Council Postdoctoral Associate on the project from 1992-1994.
 Dr. Canuel is a chemical oceanographer with expertise in organic geochemistry.
 She applied new techniques of analyses for lipid biomarkers to identify the sources of organic matter, with comparisons between northern and southern San Francisco Bay.
-Dr. Canuel is now an Assistant Professor at the Virginia Institute of Marine Science.
+Dr. Canuel is now a Professor of Marine Science at the Virginia Institute of Marine Science.

 SF Bay Related Publication: